Cookies on BBB.org

 BBB Business Tip: Why building trust is critical for small business success

-Information can easily be shared online and accessed by anyone with an Internet connection in our digital age.
-As such, it has become more and more common to catch wind of shocking scandals and disheartening exposés.
+In our digital age, information can easily be shared online and accessed by anyone with an Internet connection.
+As such, it has become increasingly common to hear about shocking scandals and disheartening exposés.
 Unfortunately, these controversies have resulted in many Americans feeling suspicious of all institutions and organizations around them.

 Perhaps businesses are seen as trusted institutions because more and more companies have put earning customer trust at the forefront.
 It may seem obvious, but building trust with your customers is one of the key facets of running a successful small business.

 Trust and transparency matter more now than ever before.
 In a market saturated with companies competing for customers, BBB Accreditation gives consumers confidence that they're dealing with an ethical and vetted business.
-The BBB Standards for Trust remain at the core for BBB and its partners, and today presents an even greater opportunity for businesses to elevate their brand, build trust, and commit to excellence.
+The BBB Standards for Trust remain at the core of BBB and its partners, and today, they present an even greater opportunity for businesses to elevate their brand, build trust, and commit to excellence.

 How important is trust exactly?
-With almost over 31 million small businesses in the United States and over 1.2 million employer businesses in Canada, how can you make sure you stand out?
-The following six facts illustrate that building trust is the right thing to do, and a savvy business move.
+With over 33 million small businesses in the United States and over 1.2 million employer businesses in Canada, how can you make sure you stand out?
+The following six facts illustrate that building trust is the right thing to do and a savvy business move.

 1. Your customers are your livelihood